-C&S by the sea are thus on the 'frontline' of action to adapt to climate change, mitigate greenhouse gas 45 emissions, and chart climate resilient development (CRD) pathways for several distinct reasons.
-First, home 46 to a concentrated (and growing) portion of the world's population, many coastal C&S are simultaneously 47 exposed and vulnerable to climate-compounded hazards as well as being centres of creativity and innovation 48 49 (Glavovic, 2013; Crescenzi and Rodríguez-Pose, 2017; Druzhinin et al., 2021; Mariano et al., 2021; Storbjörk and Hjerpe, 2021).
-Second, people in C&S by the sea rely on coastal ecosystems, many of which 50 are highly sensitive to climate change impacts that compound non-climate risks and increase the precarity of 51 coastal livelihoods (Lu et al., 2018; He and Silliman, 2019; Thrush et al., 2021).
-Third, coastal C&S are 52 linked together through a network of ports and harbours that underpin global trade and exchange but are 53 prone to climate change impacts, especially SLR, with significant implications for global CRD prospects 54 (Becker et al., 2018; Christodoulou et al., 2019; Walsh et al., 2019; Hanson and Nicholls, 2020).
-For these 55 reasons, this paper assesses responses, enabling conditions and lessons learned for addressing climate change 56 in C&S by the sea.
-57
+C&S by the sea are thus on the frontline of action to adapt to climate change, mitigate greenhouse gas emissions and chart CRD pathways for several distinct reasons.
+First, home to a concentrated (and growing) portion of the world's population, many coastal C&S are simultaneously exposed and vulnerable to climate-compounded hazards as well as being centres of creativity and innovation (Glavovic, 2013; Crescenzi and Rodríguez-Pose, 2017; Druzhinin et al., 2021; Mariano et al., 2021; Storbjörk and Hjerpe, 2021).
+Second, people in C&S by the sea rely on coastal ecosystems, many of which are highly sensitive to climate change impacts that compound non-climatic risks and increase the precarity of coastal livelihoods (Lu et al., 2018; He and Silliman, 2019; Thrush et al., 2021).
+Third, coastal C&S are linked together through a network of ports and harbours that underpin global trade and exchange, but which are prone to climate change impacts, especially SLR, with significant implications for global CRD prospects (Becker et al., 2018; Christodoulou et al., 2019; Walsh et al., 2019; Hanson and Nicholls, 2020).
+For these reasons, this paper assesses responses, enabling conditions and lessons learned for addressing climate change in C&S by the sea.